Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 14 Oktober 2024 04.22.56 UTC
+- WIB: Senin, 14 Oktober 2024 05.24.48 UTC
-- WITA: Senin, 14 Oktober 2024 05.22.56 UTC
+- WITA: Senin, 14 Oktober 2024 06.24.48 UTC
-- WIT: Senin, 14 Oktober 2024 06.22.56 UTC
+- WIT: Senin, 14 Oktober 2024 07.24.48 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: motivational
+Kategori: friendship